How to Build a Dance Floor Out of Plywood?

 Finally, you can finish the floor with varnish to make it last.
 If you find any holes or voids in the surface, fill it with a wood putty made explicitly for flooring.

-You can also mount vinyl flooring (like this No products found.), or a No products found., like in the image below, to the plywood to make it look more professional.
+You can also mount vinyl flooring (like this No products found.), or a vinyl dance mat, like in the image below, to the plywood to make it look more professional.

 Plywood Dance Floor on Hard Surface